aspose-ocr/Aspose.OCR-API-References/english/python-java/license/_index.md

 ## license module

-The license namespace contains the types required to activate Aspose OCR.
-Use the License class to load a license from a file, stream, or embedded resource, thereby removing evaluation restrictions.
+The License class in the Aspose.OCR license namespace enables developers to set a valid license file or stream, ensuring full functionality without evaluation limitations.
+Use it to load a license from a file path, byte array, or stream before performing OCR operations.

 ## Classes